 - Make the mascarpone cream: With a mixer, beat together the mascarpone cheese, sugar, salt, and rosewater until smooth and creamy.
 Swap the paddle attachment for the whisk.
 With the mixer on low, add the cream and slowly raise the speed until it whips up into a thick and creamy mixture that forms into firm peaks.

-how to assemble the mini cakes
+how to assemble each mini heart cake:

 - Garnish the cakes: Dust each cake with powdered sugar and garnish with finely chopped pistachios.
 Place 1-2 dried rosebuds on the cakes and transfer to serving plates.

-tips for the best pistachio rose mascarpone cream cakes
+tips for the best mini layer cakes

 - Don’t over-bake!
 The sponge cake is thin and will bake quickly.
 Be careful not to over-bake as it will result in a dry, tough cake.
 You’ll know it’s done when the center is springy to the touch.